 For many years, mills shut down to move operations overseas.
 For the most part, these moves were done to take advantage of cheap labor in foreign countries—labor so cheap that it offset the logistical challenges, freight costs and quality issues that exist in operating a manufacturing facility overseas.
+But recently, we are seeing companies learn to boost efficiency with automation.

 Now we see what’s called “reshoring,” — manufacturing coming back stateside.
 Automation is one of many reasons why.
 It’s a key in combating low overseas labor rates and keeping manufacturing competitive in our new global business landscape.
 Wise investments in automation can completely eliminate low-skilled, repetitive tasks, almost eliminating those labor costs entirely.

-Five areas to consider for automation that will increase efficiency, reduce errors, and cut down on wasted effort:
+Here are five areas to consider for automation that will increase efficiency, reduce errors, and cut down on wasted effort:

 1. Waiting for figures – Your business relies on accurate data to place orders and make production forecasts.
 Valuable time is consumed simply waiting for various people to hand in reports.
 You run the risk of false data by teams wanting to “look good.”
 Or maybe there’s a discrepancy between facilities or departments that requires resolution.
 One central ERP platform can work to provide accurate numbers – automatically, any time they’re needed.